 Extraction rates via pumping for water years 2022 and 2023 were lower than the historical average primarily due to Camrosa Water District wells being inactive.
 Change in storage for the Basin was calculated using the updated numerical groundwater model of the Basin and increased for both water years 2022 and 2023.
 Total water use within the Basin by agricultural, municipal, and domestic users is sourced from groundwater and imported water from outside of the Basin.
-Estimated total water use in the Basin for water years 2022 and 2023 were 4,844 acre-feet per year (AF/yr) and 4,126 AF/yr, respectively.
+Estimated total water use in the Basin for water years 2022 and 2023 were 4,845 acre-feet per year (AF/yr) and 4,125 AF/yr, respectively.

 GSP implementation is evaluated through comparing monitoring data to Sustainable Management Criteria (SMC) for each applicable sustainability indicator: chronic lowering of groundwater levels, reduction of groundwater storage, land subsidence, degraded water quality, and depletion of interconnected surface water.
-Groundwater levels measured in water years 2022 and 2023 were compared to SMC established for chronic lowering of groundwater levels, reduction of groundwater storage (which has groundwater levels as a proxy), and land subsidence (which has groundwater levels as a proxy) sustainability indicators, and no monitoring wells exceeded the minimum threshold in water years 2022 and 2023.
+Groundwater levels measured in water years 2022 and 2023 were compared to SMC established for chronic lowering of groundwater levels, reduction of groundwater levels as a proxy), and land subsidence (which has groundwater levels as a proxy) sustainability indicators, and no monitoring wells exceeded the minimum threshold in water years 2022 and 2023.
 For the degraded water quality sustainability indicator, all analyzed constituents met measurable objectives for water years 2022 and 2023.
-For the depletion of interconnected surface water sustainability indicator, modeled depletion results indicate the measurable objective was met for water years 2022 and 2023.
+For the depletion results indicate the measurable objective was met for water years 2022 and 2023.